 Fixing It Internally vs. Bringing In Outside Help

-Most of the eight levers above can be addressed in-house by a capable operations manager with time, attention, and authority to make changes.
+We'll say it plainly: most of the eight levers above can be addressed in-house by a capable operations manager with time, attention, and authority to make changes.
 The honest question is whether that person exists in the organization.

 • The warehouse has grown past the point where the founder can run it, but hasn't grown to the point where it can justify a full-time VP of Operations.